micah-williamson/restkit/README.md

 ## Express Support

 Restkit does not supply an http server.
 It adds annotations to your existing server.
 Express is one of the supported servers.
-To use Reskit with Express, you need to install Expresskit alongside Restkit.
+To use Restkit with Express, you need to install Expresskit alongside Restkit.

 ```